CBB752Spring2017/CBB752Spring2017.github.io/index.md

 #### Part 4: Structure Analysis
 **-1.
 Similar to Assignment 3, but look at structure of mutant type of 3VKO.
 Look at mutations at location 19: F19Y, F19I, F19L, and compare to the wild type.
 Perform side chain rotations for these mutant residue at location 19 and calculate the lowest energy conformation for each.**

+**Writing:** What changes has this mutation cause to the structure and what impact could the mutation have, from molecular pathway to the the phenotype?

+**Coding:** Use the script provided, write the code for calculation of the structure changes for side chain rotation.

+**Pipeline:** Visualize the change on software, get impact predictions from mutation database.

 **-2.
 Similar to Assignment 3, but look at structure of mutant type of 3VKO.
 Look at mutations at location 35: I35L, I35F, I35V, and compare to the wild type.
 Perform side chain rotations for these mutant residue at location 35 and calculate the lowest energy conformation for each.**

+**Writing:** What changes has this mutation cause to the structure and what impact could the mutation have, from molecular pathway to the the phenotype?

+**Coding:** Use the script provided, write the code for calculation of the structure changes for side chain rotation.

+**Pipeline:** Visualize the change on software, get impact predictions from mutation database.